sophia-zxy/CA03/README.md

 of this emails and compare the accuracy with correct classification that we already know.

 ## Instructions:
+1. Download Data Zip file to local computer
-1. Open ipynb file
+2. Open ipynb file
-2. Click "Open in Colab" button or click the Colab link
+3. Click "Open in Colab" button or click the Colab link
-3. Upload the dataset file
+4. Unzip and Upload Data file to goolge drive under correct folder.
-4. Run code by lines or select runtime in the menu bar - click run all in the dropdown list
+5. Run code by lines or select runtime in the menu bar - click run all in the dropdown list

 ## Usage
 Basically, sklearn Naive Bayes provides three alternatives for model training: